frctl/fractal.build/docs/guide/07-components/06-sub-components.md

 ```
 {% endraw %}

-As you can see, the `search-box.hbs` component view file uses the standard [Handlebars partial include](http://handlebarsjs.com/#partials) syntax to include the button template, with one difference - instead of using a *path* to the template, it uses the {{ link('@naming#referencing-other-items', '`@handle` syntax') }} to refer to the button component by it's handle.
+As you can see, the `search-box.hbs` component view file uses the standard [Handlebars partial include](http://handlebarsjs.com/#partials) syntax to include the button template, with one difference - instead of using a *path* to the template, it uses the {{ link('@naming#referencing-other-items', '`@handle` syntax') }} to refer to the button component by its handle.

 It's important to note that the syntax for including one component's view template within another **will depend on which {{ link('@template-engines', 'template engine') }} you are using**.
 For instance, if you were using the [Nunjucks engine](https://github.com/frctl/nunjucks) you would instead use Nunjuck's `include` tag to include sub components.
 For example:
 {% raw %}